Lew-Engineering/libvxi11/README.md

   Typical usage is as follows:

   1. Instantiate the Vxi11 class.
-     The constructor parameter indicates the hostname of the device to talk to.
+     The constructor parameter indicates the hostname or IP address of the device to talk to.
 Create a separate object for each instrument you are talking to.

   2. Reset the instrument with the clear() member function.